sudoTheFoxis/Cpp-Template/README.md

 # Cpp-CMake-Template
-just a template ro start cpp project right avay
+just a template to start cpp project right away